lezneklihp/dsend_project_4/README.md

 Reflect on the solution.
 Difficult or interesting aspects of the project.

 Improvement:
  - The dataset has been one-hot encoded without taking multicollinearity into account.
 If I had set pandas.get_dummies(drop_first=True), I would have one the one hand avoided multicollinearity.
 On the other hand, the accuracy of my model would have decreases (as test runs have shown) and I would have had far less features for the modelling step (even though these features are being generated through data that is gathered in the tree surveys anyways.)
+It can be argued though, if the issue of multicollinearity is relevant to a decision tree or a gradient boosting classifier anyways.
  - smoother app usage.
 Other algorithms such as RandomForestClassifier.
 Make the app less location dependent.